eclipse-sumo/sumo/docs/web/docs/Tools/LiSuM.md

 "LISASumo.MainWindow.PNG")LiSuM Main window

 The installation of LiSuM is straightforward and it may not present major difficulties.
-It is recomended to have Java SE Runtime Environment (version 8 and later) and SUMO (version 1.0.1 and later) installed before beginning with the installation.
+It is recommended to have Java SE Runtime Environment (version 8 and later) and SUMO (version 1.0.1 and later) installed before beginning with the installation.
 In order to install it on a Windows machine just download and execute the provided *msi* file and